northbrooklynangels/northbrooklynangels.github.io/content/faq/index.md

 \* November 2024 update: given the demand for volunteering as we approach the holiday season, effective the second week of November, we will require a corporate sponsorship to reserve a slate of slots for corporate groups, of any size, that would like to volunteer with us at our community kitchen.

-## Do you have volunteer opportunities on and around Thanksgiving Day?

-We sure do!
-North Brooklyn Angels is grateful to attract so much volunteer interest around this important time.
-Since the pandemic, we have been able to host a series of activities in the community to provide our neighbors in need a dignified Thanksgiving experience.
-[You're welcome to learn about it here.](/thanksgiving)

-Here's what we're looking for early in the month of November:

-* **Pre-holiday community outreach:** Help with community outreach and fundraising to support our ability to provide 1,000 frozen turkeys, pre-Thanksgiving special lunches, and sit-down Thanksgiving Day lunches to our neighbors.
-If you’re available on the weekends and/or a weekday afternoon, we’d love your help in passing out flyers to encourage local support!
-Bonus if you’d like to wear our turkey mascot costume!
-* **Photographers:** We're looking for at least three photographers to take pictures of our three Thanksgiving Day locations, one in Greenpoint, Williamsburg, and East Williamsburg.
-* **Spanish- and Polish-speaking volunteers:** If you'd like to volunteer on Thanksgiving Day, please reach out to us!
-* **Set up:** Each of our Thanksgiving Day locations could use some TLC with furniture set up and light decorations!
-Biggest need is the afternoon of **Wednesday, November 27**.
-* **Thanksgiving Day:** We're still hyper-focused on fundraising and logistics, so those expressing early interest will be placed on a waitlist unless otherwise specified.
-We strongly encourage signing up to help us with pre-Thanksgiving activities to help earn dibs!

-If you're interested in volunteering with us this Thanksgiving season, [take a few minutes and complete our volunteer interest sign up form (via Google).](https://bit.ly/nba24tgiving)

 ## Besides volunteering, what other ways can I be involved?

 Our organization runs on volunteers and incredibly lean staffing, so financial sponsorships and donations are essential!
 You can make a donation [here](/donate).